k4m4/movies-for-hackers/README.md

 # Movies For Hackers

 > A curated list of movies every hacker & cyberpunk must watch.
+Ratings are from IMDB.

 Check out my [blog](https://nikolaskama.me/) and follow me on [Twitter](https://twitter.com/nikolaskama).